The Holy Grail of Retail

 “Thanks.
 Company issue device.
 Your phone told me… neat, huh?
 So, how may I help you today?”

 “Oh, sorry.
 Allow me to explain.
 Our wireless system identified your phone by its MAC address, which is tied to our loyalty program, which you enrolled in last year.
 Our CRM system told my iPad that you entered the store.
-Since my iPad and your iPhone are obviously acquainted, is it OK if I call you Devin?
+Since my iPad and your iPhone are obviously acquainted, is it OK if I call you Fred?
 Great, thanks.
-So Devin, if I were to mention that we have the Riad Wireless BL2009 802.11ac USB 3.0 adapter that’s in your Electro Online Wish List available here in the store, would that interest you today?”
+So Fred, if I were to mention that we have the Riad Wireless BL2009 802.11ac USB 3.0 adapter that’s in your Electro Online Wish List available here in the store, would that interest you today?”

 “Well Jason, let me think about that for a second…. uh YES!
 How cool is THAT?”

 “I kind of thought you might like that.
 I’ll have it pulled out of stock and taken to register 7 for you so that you can continue shopping.
 Is there anything else that I can help you with today?”

 “Actually, yes.
 Do you have any more of those BL2009 units in stock here at this store?”

 “Sure.
 We have three more.
 We correlated your Wish List with that of hundreds of others in the area and decided that it would probably be a good idea to stock a few of them just in case.
 I guess that turned out to be a good idea.”